Sega Master System Architecture

 Popular computers across the world carrying a Z80 CPU.

-The Z80 CPU has an interesting background, as it was authored by no other than the creators of the Intel 8080 (Federico Faggin and Masatoshi Shima), who then became disenchanted with Intel’s direction and decided to start their own silicon company - Zilog - in 1974.
-Their debuting product can be thought of as the unofficial successor of the Intel 8080, now featuring:
+The Z80 CPU has an interesting background, as it was designed by none other than the authors of the Intel 8080 (Federico Faggin and Masatoshi Shima), who became disenchanted with Intel’s direction and decided to start their own silicon company, Zilog, in 1974.

 Relative comparison